dbmdz/flusswerk/README.md

  ## Getting started

-To get started, clone or copy the example at TODO.
-The example has three mino
+To get started, clone or copy the [Flusswerk Example](https://github.com/dbmdz/flusswerk-example) application.

 ## Migration to version 4